 Makes 1 (9-inch) cheesecake, or 12 to 14 servings

 No one should have to do without cheesecake—ever!
 Smooth and rich, this cheesecake boasts compassion and nutrition as two of its main ingredients, something regular cheesecake can’t do.
 Macadamia and cashews blend beautifully to create a creamy base.
 And is there anything a chickpea can’t do?
-In this recipe, chickpeas create a dense texture and a complex taste than you wouldn’t get with nuts alone.
+In this recipe, chickpeas create a dense texture and a complex taste that you wouldn’t get with nuts alone.
 A simple graham cracker crust works beautifully (Nabisco’s regular graham crackers are accidentally vegan), as does the gluten-free version that uses ground almonds and a little granulated sugar.
 The light, crumbly crust takes only minutes to make.
 The filling needs only a blender to create.
 And the salted caramel is optional, but more than worth it.

 Allergens: Contains nuts and ingredients that may contain soy